Crazy-Dog/LearnAdvancedCppProgrammingCourse/README.md

-# LearnAdvancedCppProgrammingCourse - it's more intermediate then advanced
+# LearnAdvancedCppProgrammingCourse - it's more intermediate than advanced